bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

     For a started instance the task name and address (host and port) are specified in the *Instance details* panel.
 In the list of instances the following actions can be performed:

-1. **Start** an instance by clicking the "Start" button in the Actions section.
+1. **Start** an instance by clicking the "Start" button in the Actions column.
 The instance status will first change to "Starting" and in a few seconds to "Started".
 That means the instance is launched and is working now.
 2. **Stop** the instance that has been started i.e. has the "Started" status.
-Click at the "Stop" button and wait for a while till the status changes to "Stopping" and then to "Stopped".
+Click the "Stop" button and wait for a while untill the status changes to "Stopping" and then to "Stopped".
 3. **Clone** an instance.
 This function enables instance creation by copying the settings of an existing instance.
-Just click "Clone instance" in the Actions block near the name of the instance you want to clone.
+Just click "Clone instance" in the Actions column near the name of the instance you want to clone.

 .. figure:: _static/CreateInstance_Clone2.png

 The form will show the settings of the selected instance.
-They can be edited and saved by clicking on the "Create" button.
-The new instance will appear in the list of instances.
+They can be edited and saved by clicking the "Create" button.
+A new instance will appear in the list of instances.

-4. **Delete** a stream clicking on the corresponding icon in the Actions block near the name of the stream you want to delete.
+4. **Delete** a stream by clicking the corresponding button in the Actions column near the name of the stream you want to delete.

 .. note:: An instance with statuses "Starting", "Started", "Stopping", "Deleting" can not be deleted.

 4. **View** an instance`s name and status.
 An instance may have the following statuses:

-- ready - a newly created instance and not started yet;
+- ready - a newly created instance and yet not started;

-- starting - a recently launched instance but not started yet (right after the "Start" button is pushed);
+- starting - a recently launched instance but yet not started (right after the "Start" button is pushed);

-- started - the launched instance started to work;
+- started - the launched instance that started working;

 - stopping - an instance that is being stopped;